Kingston (Qld)

 AreaSearch assessment indicates Kingston faces employment challenges relative to the majority of Australian markets

-Kingston in Queensland has a balanced workforce with both white and blue collar jobs, prominent manufacturing and industrial sectors, and an unemployment rate of 12.7%.
-Over the past year, employment growth was estimated at 9.0%.
+Kingston in Queensland has a balanced workforce with both white and blue collar jobs.
+Manufacturing and industrial sectors are prominent.

 Frequently Asked Questions - Employment